-When you’re involved in a car accident, your injuries may be severe.
-Luckily, Pennsylvania law allows injured parties to recover compensation not only for medical expenses and surgeries, but for the physical pain and mental suffering.
+Your injuries may be severe when you’re involved in a car accident.
+Luckily, Pennsylvania law allows injured parties to recover compensation not only for medical expenses and surgeries but also for physical pain and mental suffering.

 Car Accident Damages in Pennsylvania

-In a car accident, or any personal injury case, there are broad categories of things you can recover for.
+In a car accident or any personal injury case, there are broad categories of things you can recover for.
 These can be broken down into two categories: “compensatory damages” (or “economic damages”) and “noneconomic damages.”

 Pain and suffering is one of the largest examples of noneconomic damages.
 This tries to pay you back for the physical pain and mental suffering.
 Pain and suffering damages can even include emotional trauma that results from the physical injury or emotional trauma in its own right.

-The loss of a loved one can never be reimbursed with money, but is included in noneconomic damages.
+The loss of a loved one can never be reimbursed with money but is included in noneconomic damages.
 The grief of losing a loved one, their lost companionship, their lost counsel, and the emotional pain surrounding their death can be compensated under noneconomic damages.

 Noneconomic damages may also include “punitive” or “exemplary” damages, which courts award to injured parties to punish or “make an example of” the defendant.
 These are usually awarded against large corporations or defendants who repeatedly cause injuries.
 These damages are rare and require especially bad action, but may be available against especially bad actors like those involved in negligent truck accidents.